 - CARS (Communicate, Approve, Responsible, Support)

 - RASCI (Responsible, Accountable, Supportive, Consulted, Informed)

 - CLAM (Contributes, Leads, Approves, Monitors)

-A Marketing Strategy can be an extremely useful tool that drives tangible results and strengthens the individual performance of each employee.
+An effective marketing strategy can drive tangible results and strengthen the individual performance of each employee.
 It also presents team members with a clear understanding of their responsibilities and the goals they contribute to.

-Overall, implementing a reliable and effective marketing strategy could greatly increase the results of your marketing department, get you the leads you desire, and drive up your business.
-Yet, creating an effective marketing strategy is a complex process that includes collecting and analyzing large volumes of data, doing weeks of research, and months of planning.
+Overall, implementing an effective marketing strategy could greatly increase the results of your marketing department, get you the leads you desire, and drive up your business.
+Yet, it is a complex process that includes collecting and analyzing large volumes of data, doing weeks of research, and months of planning.
 So, roll up your sleeves and start defining your strategic goals!